apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    Configures |TS| to verify the origin server certificate with the Certificate Authority (CA).
 This configuration takes a value of :code:`DISABLED`, :code:`PERMISSIVE`, or :code:`ENFORCED`

-   You can override this global setting on a per domain basis in the :file:`sni.yaml` file using the :ref:`verify_server_policy attribute<override-verify-server-policy>`.
+   You can override this global setting on a per domain basis in the :file:`sni.yaml` file using the :ref:`verify_server_policy<override-verify-server-policy>` attribute.

    You can also override via the conf_remap plugin.
 Those changes will take precedence over the changes in :file:`sni.yaml`.